perwendel/spark-template-engines/spark-template-velocity/README.md

             model.put("hello", "Velocity World");
             model.put("person", new Person("Foobar"));

-            // The wm files are located under the resources directory return new ModelAndView(model, "hello.vm");
+            // The vm files are located under the resources directory return new ModelAndView(model, "hello.vm");
         }, new VelocityTemplateEngine());